 - inviting a guest speaker or doing a virtual call with an expert in the field

-Students will absolutely be more engaged with in-depth projects that use a variety of skills they’ve learned over the year.
+Students will absolutely be more engaged with in-depth projects that use the skills they’ve learned over the year.
 Plus, project-based learning (PBL) is a great way to reinforce content!
-Try using student-led projects, with kids working individually or in pairs/groups.
 Or try a genius hour and encourage them to develop passion projects!
-Anything hands-on or using technology is sure to be a winner when the last day countdown is on!
+Student-led projects based on your kids’ interests are sure to be a winner when the last day countdown is on.

 Tech It Up a Notch

-Before your technology specialists take back the devices, try some digital projects.
+Before your technology specialists take back the devices, try some new digital projects.
 Students can make class memory books in Google Slides™, film themselves making a commercial, get creative with storytelling apps, and more!
-If you haven’t tried Hour of Code before, that’s definitely one to add to your list!
+If you haven’t tried Hour of Code before, that’s definitely an option to add to your list.

-Hopefully you’ve been able to try some fun new ideas throughout the year, but I know there isn’t always a lot of wiggle room with testing on the horizon.
+Hopefully, you’ve been able to try out some new ideas in your classroom during the year, but there isn’t always a lot of wiggle room with testing on the horizon.
 Now that the pressure is off a bit, you can try that big project that you’ve been keeping on the back burner.
 If you’re excited about it, you know your students will be, too.
 Makerspace or escape room, anyone?

 Focus on the Kids

-However you spend those last couple of weeks, I hope you and your students enjoy it and each other.
+However you spend those last couple of weeks after your statewide testing is done, I hope you and your students enjoy it and each other.
 You’ve earned it!